deme-amadou/Spark-RDD-Cheat-Sheet/README.md

 contactRDD.collect.foreach(println)
 ```
 ### flatMap(func)
 The second most commonly used transformation is flatMap.
-Let’s say you want to
-transform the stringRDD from a collection of strings to a collection of words.
-The
-flatMap transformation is perfect for this use case
+Let’s say you want to transform the stringRDD from a collection of strings to a collection of words.
+The flatMap transformation is perfect for this use case.
 - Using the flatMap Transformation to Transform Lines into Words
 ```
 val wordRDD = stringRDD.flatMap(line => line.split(" "))
 wordRDD.collect().foreach(println)
 ```
-It is extremely important to have a clear understanding of the behavior differences
-between the map and flatMap transformations.
+It is extremely important to have a clear understanding of the behavior differences between the map and flatMap transformations.
 - The Behavior of map vs. flatMap
 ```
 stringRDD.map(line => line.split(" ")).collect